Prapthi564/MPPC23-Power-Apps/lab1/README.md

      ![Sign in screen](../Media/login1.png)

-1. Next, provide your password to login:
+1. Next, provide your password to log in:

    - **Password:** <inject key="AzureAdUserPassword"></inject>